Lottery winner Clarence Jackson thought he had lost it all when he missed the deadline to claim his winnings — $5.8 million — by just three days.

 In August 2006, Jackson was able to go inside and perform baptisms for the dead.

 "The church is the reason why I live.
 I have been able to evaluate my life because I didn't get the (money).
-If they had passed my bill in 1999 or 2004 or any other time, I wouldn't have found (the church)."31 comments on this story
+If they had passed my bill in 1999 or 2004 or any other time, I wouldn't have found (the church)."

 At the Democratic National Convention last year, Jackson says he ran into Steven Spielberg.
 Jackson says the director took interest in his story, but said it was missing a key component: a happy ending.